Summary of council tax support scheme 2025-26

 Discretionary Hardship Relief Scheme

-Examples relating to the disregard of the housing element within Universal Credit
+Examples relating to the disregard of the Housing Element within Universal Credit

 The housing costs element of a person’s Universal Credit award will be disregarded in full up to the level of the net UC award.